Matzefritz/HiWonder_MentorPi/README.md

 ```bash
 ros2 run camera_calibration cameracalibrator --size MxN --square X image:=/ascamera/camera_publisher/rgb0/image camera:=/ascamer
 ```
-Make sure to replace **M** with the vertical height of your calibration checkerboard and **N** with the horizontal length of your calibration checkerboard. **X** is the length of one square of the checkerboard in meter.
+Make sure to replace **M** with the vertical height of your calibration checkerboard and **N** with the horizontal length of your calibration checkerboard. **X** is the length of one square of the checkerboard in meters.
 Clicking on Upload will save the calibration file at the correct place.
-If everything works correctly you can see where the file was saved in the comand window in which `usb_cam` is running.
+If everything works correctly, you can see where the file was saved in the command window in which `usb_cam` is running.

 ### Rectification Pipeline
-As already discussed we will use the `image_proc` package to rectify our raw image the `usb_cam` node provides.
+As already discussed, we will use the `image_proc` package to rectify our raw image the `usb_cam` node provides.
 This is easiest with a launch script from the peripherals package, which launches both the `usb_cam` node and the `image_proc` node.
-So bevore running make sure the `usb_cam` is not already running on its own.
+So before running, make sure the `usb_cam` is not already running on its own.
 ```bash
 ros2 launch peripherals image_pipeline.launch.py
 ```